Our Student Research Fair aims to celebrate undergraduate research in the field of psychology.

 1. Honours Theses/Empirical Research Studies

 An empirical study seeks to answer specific research questions following the scientific method.
-Empirical studies typically follow a specific structure, including introduction, methods, results, and discussion sections.
+Empirical studies typically follow a specific structure with introduction, methods, results, and discussion sections.
 Usually, the process of conducting a study involves collecting data, analyzing the data, and authoring a written report.
 Secondary analysis projects are also eligible.

 2. Review Papers (literature reviews, systematic reviews & meta-analyses)

-A review paper is research that summarizes and evaluates the recent progress made in the existing scientific literature of a particular topic.
+A review paper is a research paper that summarizes and evaluates the recent progress made in the existing scientific literature on a particular topic.
 A literature review looks at part of the research on a topic, while a systematic review typically includes all available research on a topic.

 3. Research-Informed Essay-Style Projects

-You may have competed a research-based essay in many undergraduate courses.
-However, a few examples of courses that may assign these types of projects include: Writing in Psychology (PSYC 2010), Intermediate Research Methods (PSYC 3010), Intermediate Experimental Psychology (PSYC 3525).
+You may have completed a research-based essay in many undergraduate courses.
+However, a few examples of courses that may assign these types of projects include: Writing in Psychology (PSYC 2010), Intermediate Research Methods (PSYC 3010), or Intermediate Experimental Psychology (PSYC 3525).

 Back to Top ↑

 - You must be enrolled as a current undergraduate student at a university in the Greater Toronto Area (GTA; i.e., York University, Ryerson University, or University of Toronto).

 - The research must have been carried out for the purposes of an undergraduate course (e.g., class assignment, independent study or individual research project, honours thesis or undergraduate capstone project).

 - Group projects are eligible.
-However, all group members must consent to the submission.
+However, all group members must consent to the submission of the project.
 Only one group member needs to apply, but all members’ names should be listed on the submission.
 Multiple group members cannot submit the same project but can make a joint submission.
 To do, please list multiple names on the submission form.

-- You can only submit one application and only one project.
+- You can only submit one application and only one project (for each annual conference).